-- Requests For Evidence (RFE): USCIS may issue a RFE for additional evidence.
-If the RFE response is insufficient or untimely, USCIS will likely deny the T visa application.
-Please contact NIJC immediately upon receipt of an RFE to strategize about how to respond to the RFE. - Approval Notices: If the T visa application is approved, the following approval notices will arrive (not necessarily at the same time or in this order)171: - EAD issued for duration of status; - I-914 and/or I-914 Supplement A approval notice, with I-94; - I-192 approval notice, if filed; and - I-765 approval notice, if filed (for derivative applicants)
+- EAD issued for duration of status; - I-914 and/or I-914 Supplement A approval notice, with I-94; - o I-192 approval notice, if filed; and - I-765 approval notice, if filed (for derivative applicants)

 Please carefully review the approval notices to make sure there are no mistakes as to the name, date of birth, or validity period of the T visa.
 The Form I-192 approval notice will list the specific grounds of inadmissibility waived.
-If this notice is missing any grounds requested in the original application, the attorney should contact the VSC email hotline to request an amended notice to avoid any issues when the T visa holder applies for permanent residence.
+If this notice is missing any grounds requested in the original application, the attorney should contact the email hotline to request an amended notice to avoid any issues when the T visa holder applies for permanent residence.
 If the ground was not disclosed or requested in the initial filing, the applicant will need to submit a new waiver request.

 - Denial: In the event the T visa application is denied, the pro bono attorney should notify NIJC immediately and no later than three (3) business days.
 Applicants may challenge a T visa denial via Form I-290B as a motion to reconsider; motion to reopen; or appeal.
-The deadline will be noted in the denial, but generally the motion or appeal is due within 30 days of the date on the denial notice (or 33 days if the decision was mailed), subject to an extension allowed during the COVID pandemic.172 NIJC's policy is that if USCIS denies a T visa application and a reasonable and non-frivolous ground for appeal exists, the pro bono attorney should pursue it.
+The deadline will be noted in the denial, but generally the motion or appeal is due within 30 days of the date on the denial notice (or 33 days if the decision was mailed).
+NIJC's policy is that if USCIS denies a T visa application and a reasonable and non-frivolous ground for appeal exists, the pro bono attorney should pursue it.
 In the event the T visa application is denied, please contact NIJC immediately to strategize on filing a motion to reopen, motion to reconsider, and/or appeal. - Derivatives Abroad: T nonimmigrant derivatives living abroad will need to apply for the actual T visa at a United States embassy or consulate abroad.
 This will require, inter alia, the submission of an additional form (DS-160) and a visa processing fee.
 Because T nonimmigrant consular processing is still a relatively recent and constantly evolving process that requires the complex coordination of the DHS and the Department of State, please refer the client back to NIJC for consular processing.